bencardoen/SubPrecisionContactDetection.jl/README.md

 ##### Memory usage
 Current memory usage is higher than it strictly needs to be because we generate a lot of intermediate steps.
 In principle we could reduce usage by x2 or more, but it would come at the cost of debugging/interpretability.

+##### Installation gives errors on MacOs
+MacOS + Conda has a bug where a certificate error triggers a cascade of [errors](https://github.com/conda/conda/issues/10111).
+The errors can be ignored, including the failing tests, this is an optional part of the module.
+When the bug in conda is resolved, this issue should be resolved as well.